-Despite the short days some birds will have started their breeding season – Ringed Plovers will be displaying on the beach, Great Crested Grebes will be going through their elaborate courtship on the pits and the Cormorants will be nesting at Castle Water.
+Despite the short days some birds will start their breeding season – Ringed Plovers and Oystercatchers will be displaying on the beach, Avocets in the saltmarsh, Great Crested Grebes will be going through their elaborate courtship on the pits and the Cormorants will be nesting at Castle Water.
 At the beach reserve there will be hundreds of Black-headed Gulls (with their dark brown hoods) and Sandwich Terns prospecting on the islands of the saline lagoons.
-Look and listen out for the Mediterranean Gull with their truely black heads and cat like call.
+Look and listen out for the Mediterranean Gull with their truly black heads and cat like call.
 The winter ducks will be paired up and displaying in their bright plumage, look for Wigeon, Shoveler, Pochard, Tufted Duck, Gadwall, Teal, and Pintail.

-Further signs of spring this month will include the first flowering of; Coltsfoot, Scurvy-grass, Early Forget-me-not, Blackthorn, Rue-leaved Saxifrage and, at Camber Castle, Wallflower.
-The flowers of Grey Willow and Alder will be out as will be the almost non-stop flowering Gorse.
+Further signs of spring this month will include the flowering of; Coltsfoot, Scurvy-grass, Early Forget-me-not, Blackthorn and, at Camber Castle, Wallflower.
+The flowers of Grey Willow and Alder will be out as will the Gorse.

-If the weather is mild more bumblebees and butterflies such as Brimstone, Small Tortoiseshell and Peacock will be flying and more moths will be on the wing on milder nights such as Herald and Angle Shades.
+If the weather is mild more bumblebees and butterflies such as Small Tortoiseshell and Peacock will be flying and moths such as Herald and Angleshades will be on the wing on milder nights.